Guide: How to Pay for Long-Term Care

 Our parent company, Genworth, created a comprehensive, easy-to-use tool that calculates the costs of long-term care across the United States.
 Since 2004, they’ve tracked the cost of long-term care services nationwide; the annual results of these surveys are built into their Cost of Care Calculator to accurately project what costs look like today, as well as predict what they’ll look like in the future.
 Neat, right?

-Below, let’s look at the different long-term care options available, and learn how — with the help of our calculator tool — price each of them out.
+Below, let’s look at the different long-term care options available, and learn how — with the help of our calculator tool — to price each of them out.

-Home Care
+Home Maker

 National Monthly Median Cost, 2024:

-Home care — also known as personal care or homemaker services — refers to any non-medical type of caregiver who will help with daily self-care tasks: things like getting dressed, bathing, or eating.
 This type of care usually requires private pay.
 If you have long-term care insurance your policy might cover these costs; however, long-term care policies vary widely, so make sure you review your policy to understand your eligibility, elimination periods, covered services, and daily maximums.

 Home Health Aide